VoltLang/Website/doc/expressions.md

 ## Identifier

-We intruduce the concept of postfix identifier chains (in this context known as chains).
+When talking about postifx identifiers we introduce the concept of postfix identifier chains (in this context known as chains) to better explain and more clearly show the operations done on postfix identifiers.
 Consider the following code, it is a long chain starting with a IdentifierExp and ends before the call.

     .pkg.mod.Foo.staticVar.field.prop.ufcs();